If you are a Developer

 A written specification for the post-excavation analysis of artefacts and samples recovery during the excavation phase or archaeological works, prepared by the appointed Chartered Institute for Archaeologists (CIfA) member archaeological contractor on behalf of the applicant.
 This should include a project design for the post-excavation work, a costed assessment for this work, and costed proposals for the publication of results.
 The PERD must be submitted to the planning authority for approval.
 Once the PERD has been agreed, written confirmation must be provided to the planning authority demonstrating that an agreement is in place between the applicant and the appointed CIfA member archaeological contractor, committing the applicant to fund the post-excavation work and for said work to be completed by an agreed date.

 When any post excavation research design is required through the implementation of a programme of archaeological works, the analysis, publication and dissemination of results and archive deposition requires to be agreed and secured between the developer of the site and the archaeological contractor undertaking the archaeological works on the site before it will be agreed in writing by the planning authority.

 Archaeological Building Recording

 Archaeological building recording may be requested as part of the planning process.
-Guidance on the specifications of the different levels of work can be found here.
+View guidance on the specifications of the different levels of work (PDF 232KB).

 Telephone: 01467 536 230